A 10-minute pear vinaigrette for all your fall and winter salads.

-Feel free to add some fruit – sliced pears, pomegranate seeds, persimmon chunks, and avocado work great with this vinaigrette, and toss it all together just before serving.
+Feel free to add some fruit.
+Sliced pears, apples, pomegranate seeds, persimmon chunks, and avocado work great with this vinaigrette, and toss it all together just before serving.
 You might just skip the rest of the meal.

 - Add the olive oil and whirl to completely emulsify, about 1 minute or less.